Valladolid debate: Reflection in art

 In 1938 the story of the German writer Reinhold Schneider Las Casas and Charles V (Las Casas vor Karl V.) was published.

 In 1992 the Valladolid debate became an inspiration source for Jean-Claude Carrière who published the novel La Controverse de Valladolid (Dispute in Valladolid).
-The novel was filmed for television under the same name.
-The director was Jean-Danielle Veren, Jean-Pierre Marielle played Las Casas, and Jean-Louis Trintignant acted as Sepúlveda.
-The drama was played on a stage in Spokane, Washington in January 2019.
+The novel was filmed in French for television under the same name.
+The director was Jean-Danielle Veren, with Jean-Pierre Marielle playing Las Casas and Jean-Louis Trintignant acting as Sepúlveda.

+Carrière's work was later was staged as a play in 1999 at the Theatre de l'Atelier in Paris.
+It was later translated into English, and performed at The Public Theater in New York City in 2005, and in Spokane, Washington in 2019.